 After a comprehensive analysis and review of existing activities and practices on the property, park managers, in consultation with wildlife biologists, decided to adopt a deer hunt program as a vital tool in ongoing efforts to manage the local population of white-tailed deer and protect the sensitive ecological features of the property.

-Hunting Policy Archery / Muzzleloader / Shotgun hunting for deer only permitted in 615 acre designated hunting area with free WHS permit (reservation required).
+Hunting Policy Archery/Muzzleloader/Shotgun hunting for deer only is allowed in a 615 acre designated hunting area with free WHS permit (reservation required).

-For additional information, see Southern Region Public Lands.
+For additional information, see Southern Region Public Hunting Lands.